 When do I hire a contractor vs. employee?

-The first thing to understand about this topic is that you cannot simply decide which classification you want to use.
+The first thing to understand about this topic is that you cannot simply decide which classification you want to use or which works best for your budget.
 For example, if you misclassify workers by calling them independent contractors but they really act like employees in practice, then you can get into trouble because the IRS will not allow employers to evade taxes using such tactics.

-Thanks to recent cases from the Department of Labor, companies can follow a well-defined legal precedent to determine the best practices for their contingent workforce.
-We’ve created the following chart based off the ABC test to help you decide whether you’re hiring a contractor or employee.
+While it’s impossible to know for certain without consulting an expert, we’ve created the following chart based off the ABC test to help you decide whether you’re hiring a contractor or employee.